JUkhan/reactive-zaitun/README.md

 ## onDestroy

-Component should have a `onDestroy` life cycle hook method that should be fired on time of navigation changing
+Component should have a `onDestroy` life cycle hook method that should be fired on the time of navigation changing